-The TDS 680B, TDS 684B, TDS 782A, and TDS 784A oscilloscopes ship without probes.
-Tektronix recommends you order and use the P6245 Active Probes to take advantage of the higher bandwidth of these models.
+The TDS 580D, TDS 680B, TDS 684B, TDS 784D, and TDS 794D oscilloscopes ship without probes.
+Tektronix recommends you order and use the P6245, P6217, or P6158 probes.
+These probes take advantage of the higher bandwidth of these models.

-The remaining TDS 500B, TDS 600B, and TDS 700A oscilloscopes ship with general-purpose probes - either the P6139A or the P6243, depending on the oscilloscope model.
+The remaining TDS 500D, TDS 600B, and TDS 700D oscilloscopes ship with general-purpose probes - either the P6139A or P6243, depending on the oscilloscope model.
 The standard-accessory probes and quantities shipped for these oscilloscopes are listed in Standard Accessories on page A-4.

-Tektronix also offers a variety of BNC cabling and connectors to couple a variety of signal sources to its input channels.
-See your Tektronix Sales representative for the specific items offered for signal coupling.
+Tektronix also offers a variety of optical probes, differential probes, adapters, and BNC cabling and connectors to couple a variety of signal sources to the input channels.
+See Options and Accessories on page A-1 or your Tektronix Sales representative for the specific items offered for signal coupling.